zjlww/notes/notes/05_statistical_learning/0l_latent/02_vae.md

+#### Variational Autoencoders

+> Doersch, C. (2016).
+Tutorial on Variational Autoencoders. *ArXiv, abs/1606.05908*.

 ##### Amortized variational inference

-In traditional VI, we optimize the variational parameters for each data point independently, which can be computationally expensive for large datasets.
+In traditional variational inference, we optimize the variational parameters for each data point independently, which can be computationally expensive for large datasets.

 Amortized variational inference, on the other hand, aims to share the computational cost across data points by learning a function that maps the observed data to the variational parameters.
 This function, often parameterized by a neural network, effectively "amortizes" the cost of inference over the dataset, making it more scalable and efficient.